grantrosario/volcano-webmap/README.md

 ----------------------------------------

-This application is written uses Python to read and manipulate the data from a volcano coordinate database and visualize this data with a Leaflet map via the Folium python package
+This application uses Python to read and manipulate the data from a volcano coordinate database and visualize this data with a Leaflet map via the Folium python package